 If you enrol on a course and pay for it, you are entitled to fourteen working days during which you may cancel your course enrolment.
 If you do reconsider your enrolment during this time, you will receive a refund of the money paid for the course(s).
 If, however the course starts within the fourteen day cooling off period your payment for the course indicates that you wish to undertake the course.
 Therefore, your right to cancel is lost if you choose to withdraw, unless this is due to a course being proved to have been mis-sold by the College or to a service failure.
-For cancellations after the fourteen day cooling off period If you cancel your enrolment after the fourteen day cooling off period, you will not be entitled to a refund unless this is due to service failure.
+If you cancel your enrolment after the fourteen day cooling off period, you will not be entitled to a refund unless this is due to service failure.

 Request for refunds relating to service failure

 Should you request a refund based on a complaint about the quality of service provided by the College, your complaint will be dealt with from the time that your complaint is received by the College Customer Care Team.
 Please ensure that any complaints are made as soon as possible, in order that we can work together to ensure an appropriate way forward.
 Your complaint may be either in writing, by telephone or in person to a member of the Customer Care Team.
 The date of receipt of your claim will be the date from which your complaint is considered to have started.
 If we substantiate your claim, you will receive a proportional refund of the fees paid.
 If we do not substantiate your claim, you will not be entitled to a refund.
 Should you wish to challenge the outcome of such a decision, the appeal process is detailed in the Customer Care Policy, details of which are below.